Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 # Copyright
 The "*Tutoril's Historical Encyclopedias*" Project is not developed, supported, or endorsed by BioWare™, Interplay/BlackIsle, Beamdog, or Wizards of the Coast.

-Please note that I do not claim Loremaster status and therefore the pronunciation of the texts in "*Tutoril's Historical Encyclopedias*" may be incorrect.
+Please note that I do not claim loremaster status and therefore the pronunciation of the texts in "*Tutoril's Historical Encyclopedias*" may be incorrect.

 "*Tutoril's Historical Encyclopedias*" as a whole is licensed under a [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).